Download a FREE E-Book with 20 Easy Weeknight Dinners

 Ingredient substituions

-I like to make this chicken and recipe recipe with bone in skin on chicken thighs.
+I like to make this chicken and rice recipe with bone in skin on chicken thighs.
 They are very juicy when cooked under pressure.
 You can use boneless chicken thighs instead if you prefer.
+I prefer to use fresh chicken thighs, but you can also use frozen chicken thighs.
+Allow the chicken thighs to thaw in the fridge or freezer on the counter.

-You can use chicken breast but it will not be as moist.
+You can use boneless skinless chicken breasts but it will not be as moist.
 I prefer any type of chicken thigh for this instant pot chicken and rice.

 You can add some diced celery and diced carrot to the diced onion for more flavor.
+Some minced garlic cloves would also be great.
+For some more veggies, add in frozen peas or green beans.
 I like to use chicken broth to flavor the rice, but you can use vegetable broth instead.

 I use long grain brown rice to cook with these instant pot chicken thighs.
-You can also use white rice, but it should always be long grain rice in order for the cook time to be accurate.
+You can also use white rice, jasmine rice, or basmati, but it should always be long grain rice in order for the cook time to be accurate.

 You must rinse your rice before cooking it.
 I made this mistake before and the result is hard and undercooked rice.
 Giving your rice that nice soaking before cooking allows it to cook evenly with the chicken.